All Articles

 Credit union savings

 IRAs with the credit union are generally a more conservative account through which you can collect a guaranteed interest rate on money that you’ve deposited into RBFCU.
-They’re insured by the National Credit Union Association (NCUA), so deposits and interest earned aren’t at risk with this type of IRA up to $250,000.
+They’re insured by the National Credit Union Administration (NCUA), so deposits and interest earned aren’t at risk with this type of IRA up to $250,000.
 RBFCU Dividend IRA accounts are also separate from other deposit accounts.

 » Learn more about RBFCU IRAs